Overview

 3.13: Third-Party Data Combination

-• Data shared with third parties cannot be combined with other data.
+- Data shared with third parties cannot be combined by third parties for their own purposes.

 3.14: Third-Party Authentication

-• Unclear whether this product supports third-party login.
+- Unclear whether this product supports social or federated login.

-• Unclear whether personal information from third-party login providers is collected.
+- Unclear whether personal information from social or federated login providers is collected.

-• Unclear whether personal Information is shared with third-party login providers.
+- Unclear whether personal Information is shared with social or federated login providers.

 3.15: De-identified or Anonymized Data

-• The company describes their de-identification process of user information.
+- The vendor describes their deidentification process of user information.

 3.16: Third-Party Contractual Obligations